chamaken/nurs/README.md

 ====

 * input / output key size aligned 4
-* start callback is needed only for producer?
-* switch / case statements for struct nurs_plugin.type seems nasty things?
+* switch / case statements for struct nurs_plugin.type seems nasty things.
 * filter / consumer which input is all optional may receive no input.
 * ioset depends on producer which has stack(s).
   owner of iosets is producer, not stack